-	In next month’s article I will discuss in more detail about blood types/genotypes, and what foods may make you gain or lose weight depending on what type you are.
+In next month’s article I will discuss in more detail about blood types/genotypes, what diets are best and what foods may make you gain or lose weight depending on what type you are.
 This will also be helpful in understanding what foods make you feel good or bad consequently.

 We have all heard the saying, “You are what you eat.”
 And this could not be truer.
 If you eat cakes, breads, pastas and biscuits then expect to feel heavy, puffy, spongy, and bogged down.
 These foods soak up water and are more difficult to digest.
 Now on the other hand, if you eat salads, fresh fruit and vegetables you can expect to feel and look; light, crispy, colourful, and full of life.

 Don’t be fooled by marketing ploys and cleverly placed junk foods at the checkout.
 Don’t give into temptation while you are waiting in line for your morning coffee and see that bagel, pastry, or muffin that’s strategically placed near the check out counter.
 Even small amounts of these foods add up and really make the difference in how we feel and the results we can see on our body.